 What Are The Benefits & Side Effects?

 As briefly mentioned above Emoxypine seems to be very effective when it comes to certain types of conditions.

 - Neurodegenerative diseases

-Since Emoxypine inhibits free radicals in the brain it would make sense why it is seen as neuroprotective.
-As you might know, free radicals can have a harmful effect on our brains leading to oxidative stress.
+Since it inhibits free radicals in the brain it would make sense why it is seen as neuroprotective.

-In the studies I linked to previously we can also see how effective Emoxypine was on the participants, normalizing their behaviour following stressful events.
+In the studies I linked to previously we can also see how effective it was on the participants, normalizing their behavior following stressful events.

 "The most pronounced anxiolytic action was observed upon the administration of emoxypine."

-This study demonstrates the efficiency and how it diminishes the magnitude of a systemic response as well as how the Nootropic has an organ-protective effect.
+This study demonstrates the efficiency and how it diminishes the magnitude of a systemic response.

 What's The Right Dosage?